 Biological and Soft Matter Physics

 We model biological machinery in healthy and diseased states using approaches from soft matter physics and statistical mechanics.
-We sit in physics and biology departments, and work closely with experimental colleagues.
+We are based in physics and biology departments, and work closely with experimental colleagues.
 Our current interests include cell reshaping and cutting by active filaments, protein assembly under chemical and mechanical gradients, and pathological amyloid aggregation.
 We closely collaborate with experimental colleagues on a range of systems, from living cells to synthetic settings.
 We are situated at IST Austria, close to Vienna, and are also affiliated with University College London.